This article will introduce you to the many ways occupational therapy can help people living with dementia.

 Care partner education and training

-Involving the care partner is a critical element to providing occupational therapy intervention to those living with dementia.
-Individuals living with dementia will likely not be able to independently initiate or use strategies that are recommended to them during sessions; therefore, it’s important that the care partner is an active participant in the sessions and that they are able and willing to implement the following types of strategies.
+Care partner involvement is a critical element of occupational therapy intervention for those living with dementia.
+Individuals living with dementia likely will be unable to independently initiate or use strategies that are recommended to them during sessions; therefore, it’s important that the care partner is an active participant in the sessions and that they are able and willing to implement the recommended strategies.

 Example: